- Container Networking Is Simple!

 Now comes a time to tackle the container networking problem.
 Or, more precisely, a single-host container networking problem.
 In this article, we are going to answer the following questions:

-While answering these questions, we'll setup a container networking from scratch using standard Linux tools.
-As a result, it'll become apparent that the single-host container networking is nothing more than a simple combination of the well-known Linux facilities:
+While answering these questions, we'll set up a single-host container network from scratch using standard Linux tools.
+As a result, it'll become apparent that the magic of container networking emerges from a combination of much more basic Linux facilities:

-- IP routing and network address translation (NAT).
+• IP routing and network address translation (NAT).

 Prerequisites

-We can quickly forge a non-comprehensive inspect-net-stack.sh
+We can quickly forge a (no comprehensive) script to inspect the network environment:

 #!/usr/bin/env bash

-echo "> Network devices"
+echo "# Network devices"

-ip link
+ip link list

-echo -e "\n> Route table"
+echo -e "\n# Route table"

-ip route
+ip route list

-echo -e "\n> Iptables rules"
+echo -e "\n# iptables rules"

 iptables --list-rules

-After that, execution of the inspect script on my machine produces the following output:
+After that, execution of the inspect script on my machine produces the following output: If we run the script on a typical Linux machine, we'll get the output similar to the following:

-> Network devices
+# Network devices

 1: lo: <LOOPBACK,UP,LOWER_UP> mtu 65536 qdisc noqueue state UNKNOWN mode DEFAULT group default qlen 1000